How long should a cover letter be?

 Keep It Simple

 Your cover letter is one of many that a human resources employee will read, and no one ever gets hired from a cover letter alone.
 So, keep it as simple and concise as possible, making your relevant experience the star of the show.
-You want to hook them quickly so you’ll get that interview, but not include so much detail that it looks like you’re desperate (or so little that it looks like you don’t care).
+You want to hook them quickly so you’ll get that interview, but not include so much detail that it looks like you’re desperate (or so little detail that it looks like you don’t care).